zainsadaqat/system-design-101/README.md

 - Latency:- the time a request takes for the browser to fire a request and get back the response from the server.
 The total travel time is Latency.

 ## Load Balancer
 Equally distributes the received requests between the web servers.
 The load can be distributed using the a strategy called Round Robin.
 If a server goes downn then it won't route any request to that server rather it will distribute the requests to the remaining web servers.
+Load balancer actually works like a Traffic Cop (Traffic Policer Officer)
+- Session Persistance ( Session between a user and a web server)